CentroDL/godot/w01/d01/student/intro_to_ruby_lab_prompt.md

 **File name:** `caffeine.rb`

 Write a program to calculate the following math problem.
+It should take weight in pounds as input.

 > It's estimated that 6 grams per hundred pounds of body weight can cause death!
 Given an 8oz cup of coffee has 95mg of caffeine, calculate how many cups it takes to kill you.

 ## Part 4: Old Modems

 **File name:** `old_modems.rb`

+Write a program to calculate the following math problem.
+It should take a file size (in megabytes or gigabytes) and a bandwidth (in kilobits) as input.

-How long would it take to download a 25GB ripped copy of the Blade Runner laserdisc over a $200 56k/s (56,000 bits per second) modem from 1995?
+> How long would it take to download a 25GB (25000MB) ripped copy of the Blade Runner laser disc over a $200 56Kb/s (56,000 bits per second) modem from 1995?
-A Gigabyte is 1,073,741,824 bytes.
+> Note: a gigabyte (GB) is 1,073,741,824 bytes.
+A gigabyte is 1000 megabytes (MB).
 A byte is 8 bits.

-## Part 5: A Long Long Long time.
+## Part 5: *A long long long time...*

-**File name:** `beatles.rb`
+**File name:** `road_music.rb`

+Write a program to calculate the following math problem.
+It should take an album length in

-The total running time of the Beatles White Album is 1 hour 33 minutes 35 seconds.
+> The total running time of the Beatles White Album is 1 hour 33 minutes 35 seconds.
-It's 3,187.1 miles from Portland, Maine to Portland Oregon via I-80 E and I-90 E.
+> It's 3,187.1 miles from Portland, Maine to Portland Oregon via I-80 E and I-90 E.
-If you drove from Portland to Portland at a steady 55 miles per hour, how many times could you listen to the White Album in full?
+> If you drove from Portland to Portland at an average rate of 55 miles per hour, how many times could you listen to the White Album in full?

 ## Part 6: How much would it cost to drive around the world at the equator?
 Assuming gas costs $2.512 and you drive at a steady 55 mph.